Three the easy way: When Edina became the first three-peat state champion

-Roger Schleper could see Bob Zender was going to be something special.
+Roger Schelper could see Bob Zender was going to be something special.
 The Edina Hornets were, relatively speaking, in the nascent stage of creating a high school boys’ basketball powerhouse when Zender was called up to the varsity rather late during the 1965-66 season.

-“He could jump,” Schleper said recently.
+“He could jump,” Schelper said recently.
 “He was pretty fluid.
 Had a decent jump shot.
 I mean, for a 6-8 guy, he was really a leaper.”

 Fifty-two years ago this week, the Hornets ended a remarkable three-year run with a 70-45 victory over Moorhead in the 1968 state championship game.
 It was a rematch of the 1967 final.
 Led by Zender, Edina became the first team to win three state titles in a row and ended a run in which the Hornets went 79-1, including a 69-game winning streak.